currinjs/CurrinJS/aio/content/guide/bootstrapping.md

 # Bootstrapping

-An Angular module class describes how the application parts fit together.
+An Currin module class describes how the application parts fit together.
-Every application has at least one Angular module, the _root_ module that you [bootstrap](guide/bootstrapping#main) to launch the application.
+Every application has at least one Currin module, the _root_ module that you [bootstrap](guide/bootstrapping#main) to launch the application.
 You can call it anything you want.
 The conventional name is `AppModule`.